Poster

 East Exhibit Hall A-C #3506

-Pre-trained models produce strong generic representations that can be adapted by fine-tuning on specialized datasets.
-The learned weight difference relative to the pre-trained model, known as a task vector, characterizes the direction and stride of fine-tuning that enable the model to capture these specialized representations.
+Pre-trained models produce strong generic representations that can be adapted via fine-tuning on specialised datasets.
+The learned weight difference relative to the pre-trained model, known as a task vector, characterises the direction and stride of fine-tuning that enables the model to capture these specialised representations.
 The significance of task vectors is such that simple arithmetic operations on them can be used to combine diverse representations from different domains.
 This paper builds on these properties of task vectors and aims to answer (1) whether components of task vectors, particularly parameter blocks, exhibit similar characteristics, and (2) how such blocks can be used to enhance knowledge composition and transfer.
-To this end, we introduce aTLAS, which linearly combines parameter blocks with different learned coefficients, resulting in anisotropic scaling at the task vector level.
-Our intuition is that parameter blocks learn distinct representations at various semantic levels, and composition at the block level enables modular learning that leverages these learned representations more effectively, thereby reducing the dependency on large amounts of data.
-We demonstrate the effectiveness of the15proposed method in task arithmetic, few-shot recognition and test-time adaptation, with supervised or unsupervised objectives.
-In particular, we show that (1) learned anisotropic scaling allows task vectors to be more disentangled, causing less interference in composition; (2) task vector composition excels with scarce or no labeled data and is less prone to domain shift, thus leading to better generalizability; (3) mixing the most informative parameter blocks across different task vectors prior to training can reduce the memory footprint and improve the flexibility of knowledge transfer.
-Moreover, we show the potential of aTLAS as a parameter-efficient fine-tuning method, particularly with less data, and demonstrate it can be easily scaled up for higher performance.
+To this end, we introduce aTLAS, an algorithm that linearly combines parameter blocks with different learned coefficients, resulting in anisotropic scaling at the task vector level.
+We show that such linear combinations explicitly exploit the low intrinsic dimensionality of pre-trained models, with only a few coefficients being the learnable parameters.
+Furthermore, composition of parameter blocks enables modular learning that effectively leverages the already learned representations, thereby reducing the dependency on large amounts of data.
+We demonstrate the effectiveness of our method in task arithmetic, few-shot recognition and test-time adaptation, with supervised or unsupervised objectives.
+In particular, we show that (1) learned anisotropic scaling allows task vectors to be more disentangled, causing less interference in composition; (2) task vector composition excels with scarce or no labelled data and is less prone to domain shift, thus leading to better generalisability; (3) mixing the most informative parameter blocks across different task vectors prior to training can reduce the memory footprint and improve the flexibility of knowledge transfer.
+Moreover, we show the potential of aTLAS as a parameter-efficient fine-tuning method, particularly with less data, and demonstrate that it can be easily scaled up for higher performance.

 Live content is unavailable.
 Log in and register to view live content